List of Koi & Goldfish Predators and Best Defence Methods 2022

 1) Wild & Domestic Dogs

 Whether your own domesticated dog or a wild species, such as coyotes or foxes, canines can prey on fish, but usually don’t.
 They’re not as quick or crafty as cats or birds, and most don’t prefer hunting in water, either.
 The exception to this could be a dog that has been trained to retrieve waterfowl or fish for hunters and anglers, such as the German short-hair pointer – such breeds of domesticated dogs may have more of an instinctual drive to go after pond fish.
 However, generally speaking, most canine species aren’t a substantial threat to your fish unless, again, they’re really in need of food.
+Our guide to dog-proofing ponds can be found here: How to Keep Dogs Away from Ponds 2022 (Dog-Proofing Tips)

 2) Frogs and Turtles